 Patents and trademarks (intellectual property) are included at cost less estimated residual amount and are amortised on a straight line basis over their remaining useful economic lives of 20 years, which corresponds to the lives of the individual patents.
-The assets were transferred from the Australian subsidiary in 2011 at an independent valuation which has been used as deemed cost for these assets in the UK.
-The costs of £196,000 incurred in validating the Company's polymers for manufacture on the Company's behalf by Biomerics LLC were capitalised during the year ended 31 March 2014 and are to be amortised over 5 years.
+Some of these assets were transferred from the Australian subsidiary in 2011 at an independent valuation of £4,777,000 which has been used as deemed cost for these assets in the UK.
+Costs incurred in validating the Company's polymers for manufacture on the Company's behalf by Biomerics LLC are being amortised over 5 years.